Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## M304: Set PID parameters - Bed

+*This command is deprecated.
+Support is discontinued from RepRapFirmware 3.7.*

 ### Parameters

 * *This command can be used without any additional parameters.*
+* H: Is the heater number, default 0.
 * **Pnnn** proportional (Kp)
 * **Innn** integral (Ki)
 * **Dnnn** derivative (Kd)